 King Meets With Bulgarian PM

-Sofia, Apr.
-4 (Petra)-- His Majesty King Abdullah II, in Sofia on Friday, met with Bulgarian Prime Minister Rossen Jeliazkov.

-His Majesty emphasised the deep-rooted ties between Jordan and Bulgaria, as well as Jordan's readiness to expand cooperation with Bulgaria across various fields.
+His Majesty emphasised the deep-rooted ties between Jordan and Bulgaria, as well as Jordan's readiness to expand cooperation with Bulgaria across various fields, a Royal Court statement said.

-The King commended Bulgaria's efforts in hosting the Aqaba Process meetings in partnership with Jordan, and its role in enhancing coordination between countries and organizations to address common challenges.
+The King commended Bulgaria's efforts in hosting the Aqaba Process meetings in partnership with Jordan, and its role in enhancing coordination between countries and organisations to address common challenges.

-The meeting attended by His Royal Highness Prince Ghazi bin Muhammad, His Majesty's chief adviser for religious and cultural affairs and personal envoy addressed the most pressing developments in the Middle East, particularly the dire situation in Gaza and the West Bank.
+The meeting-attended by HRH Prince Ghazi, His Majesty's chief adviser for religious and cultural affairs and personal envoy-addressed the most pressing developments in the Middle East, particularly the dire situation in Gaza and the West Bank, the statement said.

-Sofia, Apr.
-4 (Petra)-- His Majesty King Abdullah II, in Sofia on Friday, met with Bulgarian Prime Minister Rossen Jeliazkov.

-His Majesty emphasised the deep-rooted ties between Jordan and Bulgaria, as well as Jordan's readiness to expand cooperation with Bulgaria across various fields.

 His Majesty stressed the need to achieve a comprehensive calm in the region, starting with stopping Israel's war on Gaza, reinstating the ceasefire, and resuming the flow of humanitarian aid.